cdent/gabbi/docs/source/format.rst

    ``response_strings``            A list of string fragments expected
                                    to be present in the response body.

+                                   If the value is wrapped in ``/.../`` the response body will be searched
+                                   for the value as a regular
+                                   expression.

    ``response_json_paths``         A dictionary of JSONPath rules paired
                                    with expected matches.
 Using this
                                    rule requires that the content being